-- (d) any other contractual agreements as notified by the Bank to counterparties, the form of each such agreement being notified to counterparties and any notification for this purpose may occur through publication on the Bank's website; - (10) 'collateralised loan' means an arrangement between the Bank and a counterparty whereby liquidity is provided to a counterparty by way of a loan that is secured by an enforceable security interest granted by that counterparty to the Bank in the form of a charge granted over assets; - (11) 'collection of fixed-term deposits' means an instrument used in conducting open market operations, whereby the Eurosystem invites counterparties to place fixed-term deposits on accounts with the Bank in order to absorb liquidity from the market; - (12) 'competent authority' means a public authority or body officially recognised by national law that is empowered by national law to supervise institutions as part of the supervisory system in the relevant Member State, including the ECB with regard to the tasks conferred on it by Council Regulation (EU) No 1024/20138; - (13) 'counterparty' means an institution established in Ireland fulfilling the eligibility criteria laid down in Part Three entitling it to access the Eurosystem's monetary policy operations through the Bank; - (14) 'covered bond' means a debt instrument that is dual recourse: (a) directly or indirectly to a credit institution; and (b) to a dynamic cover pool of underlying assets, and for which there is no tranching of risk; - (15) 'credit claim' means a claim for the repayment of money, which constitutes a debt obligation of a debtor vis-à-vis a counterparty.
-Credit claims also include Schuldscheindarlehen and Dutch-registered private claims on the government or other eligible debtors that are covered by a government guarantee, e.g. housing associations; - (16) 'credit institution' means a credit institution within the meaning of Article 2(5) of Directive 2013/36/EU of the European Parliament and of the Council and point (1) of Article 4(1) of Regulation (EU) No 575/2013 of the European Parliament and of the Council, which is either subject to supervision by a competent authority or is a publicly-owned credit institution within the meaning of Article 123(2) of the Treaty that is subject to supervision of a standard comparable to supervision by a competent authority;
+- (d) any other contractual agreements as notified by the Bank to counterparties, the form of each such agreement being notified to counterparties and any notification for this purpose may occur through publication on the Bank's website; - (10)'collateralised loan' means an arrangement between the Bank and a counterparty whereby liquidity is provided to a counterparty by way of a loan that is secured by an enforceable security interest granted by that counterparty to the Bank in the form of a charge granted over assets; - (11)'collection of fixed-term deposits' means an instrument used in conducting open market operations, whereby the Eurosystem invites counterparties to place fixed-term deposits on accounts with the Bank in order to absorb liquidity from the market; - (12)'competent authority' means a public authority or body officially recognised by national law that is empowered by national law to supervise institutions as part of the supervisory system in the relevant Member State, including the ECB with regard to the tasks conferred on it by Council Regulation (EU) No 1024/20138; - (13)'counterparty' means an institution established in Ireland fulfilling the eligibility criteria laid down in Part Three entitling it to access the Eurosystem's monetary policy operations through the Bank; - 'covered bond' means a debt instrument that is dual recourse: (a) directly or indirectly to a credit institution; and (b) to a dynamic cover pool of underlying assets, and for which there is no tranching of risk: - (15)'credit claim' means a claim for the repayment of money, which constitutes a debt obligation of a debtor vis-à-vis a counterparty.
+Credit claims also include Schuldscheindarlehen and Dutch-registered private claims on the government or other eligible debtors that are covered by a government guarantee, e.g. housing associations; - 'credit institution' means a credit institution within the meaning of Article 2(5) of Directive (16)2013/36/EU of the European Parliament and of the Council9 and point (1) of Article 4(1) of Regulation (EU) No 575/2013 of the European Parliament and of the Council10, which is either subject to supervision by a competent authority or is a publicly-owned credit institution within the meaning of Article 123(2) of the Treaty that is subject to supervision of a standard comparable to supervision by a competent authority; - 'credit rating' has the same meaning as in Article 3(1)(a) of Regulation (EC) No 1060/2009 of the (17)European Parliament and of the Council11;

-&lt;sup>8Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
+8 Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
 63).

-&lt;sup>9Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.06.2013, p.
+Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.06.2013, p.
 338).

-&lt;sup>10Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.06.2013, p.
+$^{^{10}}$ Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012 (OJ L 176, 27.06.2013, p.
 1).